 What’s the catch?

 The catch is that only 10-15% of books receive a review.
 To learn why (and to meet my requirements), read this article: 6 Reasons Your Kid’s Book Won’t Get a Review.

 Why so few reviews?

-Aviva (that’s me writing this…) will only post reviews for books that she can honestly give at least 4 stars.
+I will only post reviews for books that I can honestly give at least 4 stars.
 I won’t hurt a fellow author’s sales by posting a bad review.

 How will I know if you read my book?

 After two weeks, if you don’t see a review, ask me.
 If you want to hear honest feedback, let me know.
 Otherwise I’ll just confirm that I read the book, but did not leave a review.

 Yes.
 Please share this post on Facebook.
 LinkedIn, and Threads.
 (I no longer use Twitter or X or whatever it’s called now.)